Tracing Intricate Cues in Dialogue: Joint Graph Structure and Sentiment Dynamics for Multimodal Emotion Recognition: Introduction

-To cope with the above dilemmas, we introduce a joint \textbf{graph} \textbf{s}tructure and senti\textbf{m}ent dynam\textbf{i}cs for mu\textbf{l}timodal emotion recognition in conv\textbf{e}rsation (GraphSmile).
+To cope with the above dilemmas, we introduce a joint graph structure and sentiment dynamics for multimodal emotion recognition in conversation (GraphSmile).
 The core components of GraphSmile encompass the graph structure fusion (GSF) and sentiment dynamics perception (SDP) modules.
 During the construction of cross-modal edges, GraphSmile not only correlates the current node with heterogeneous nodes belonging to the same utterance but also directly connects it with nodes emanating from disparate utterances.
 This strategy for edge construction effectively ameliorates the insufficient in extracting cross-modal information.
 At the graph convolution stage, the GSF module adeptly utilizes the graph structure to alternately collect inter-modal associative cues and intra-modal contextual cues on layer-by-layer basis, thereby precluding potential conflicts stemming from the simultaneous aggregation of diverse data sources at each layer.
 To mitigate redundant connections in the multimodal dialogue graph, we refrain from constructing edges between nodes within the same modality; nonetheless, the GSF module, through its unique graph convolution mechanism, is capable of directly and comprehensively capturing intra-modal contextual cues.
 In the phase of sentiment dynamics detection, we integrate the SDP module as an auxiliary task to explicitly model the shift in sentimental state between utterances.
 This module not only deepens the model's comprehension of sentiment dynamics but also constrains the network parameters of the main task with a strategy akin to contrastive learning, i.e., drawing utterances with the same sentiment closer and those with different sentiments further apart, thereby enhancing the model's ability to discern sentimental disparities.